-1. Application.
+- 1. Application.
 An application for renewal of a peace officer license must be made on forms issued by the board.
-An peace officer applying for renewal shall verify compliance with sidearm and continuing education requirements on the application for renewal and submit the application for renewal prior to the expiration of the peace officer's license.
+A peace officer applying for renewal shall verify compliance with sidearm and continuing education requirements on the application for renewal and submit the application for renewal prior to the expiration of the peace officer's license. - 2.
+Renewal.

-2. Renewal.
 The board shall issue a license renewal, which is valid for three years, to each peace officer who has submitted the appropriate fee on or before December thirty-first of the year the peace officer's license expires and who has verified compliance with all licensing requirements, including continuing education and annual sidearm qualification requirements.

-3. Late renewal.
-If an peace officer fails to renew a license by December thirtyfirst of the year the peace officer's license expires, the peace officer's license is no longer in effect and the peace officer individual may not perform peace officer duties or reserve peace officer duties until the peace officer has renewed the license in accordance with the requirements of this section.
+- 3. Late renewal.
+If a peace officer fails to renew a license by December thirty-first of the year the peace officer's license expires, the peace officer's license is no longer in effect and the peace officer may not perform peace officer duties until the peace officer has renewed the license in accordance with the requirements of this section.
 The peace officer may apply for late renewal no later than December thirty-first of the following year upon payment of the late renewal fee and verification of compliance with all licensing requirements, including continuing education and sidearm qualification requirements.
-The board may not renew the officer's license unless the officer has completed all required continuing education and annual sidearm qualification requirements.

-4. Expiration of license.
-If an peace officer fails to apply for renewal of a license within one year after the expiration of the officer's license, the board may not renew the officer's license.

-5. Application for limited license and partial waiver.
-If an a individual peace officer fails to renew the license within one year after expiration of the license, the individual's employing agency may apply to the board for a limited license.
-The individual's employing agency may request a partial waiver of basic training after the board has issued a limited license to the individual.

-6. No partial waiver.
-If an individual has not been employed or appointed by an agency as a peace officer within three years after the individual's peace officer license has expired, the individual shall complete the enter entire basic full-time peace officer training course, successfully pass the licensing examination, and must be employed by an agency.
-The individual shall obtain a limited license if the individual will attend the basic full-time peace officer training course at the state law enforcement training academy.
-There are no waivers available for individuals whose peace officer license has been expired for more than three years.
+The board may not renew the officer's license unless the officer has completed all required continuing education and annual sidearm qualification requirements. - 4.
+Expiration of license.
+If a peace officer fails to apply for renewal of a license within one year after the expiration of the officer's license, the board may not renew the officer's license. - 5.
+Application for limited license and partial waiver.
+If an individual fails to renew the license within one year after expiration of the license, the individual's employing agency may apply to the board for a limited license.
+The individual's employing agency may request a partial waiver of basic training after the board has issued a limited license to the individual. - 6.
+No partial waiver.
+If an individual has not been employed or appointed by an agency as a peace officer within three years after the individual's peace officer license has expired, the individual shall complete the enter basic full-time peace officer training course, successfully pass the licensing examination, and must be employed by an agency.
+The individual shall obtain a limited license if the individual will attend the basic full-time peace officer training course at the law enforcement training academy.

 History: Effective October 1, 2004; amended effective April 1, 2014.
-General Authority: NDCC 12-63-04(2)(d) Law Implemented: NDCC 12-63-04, 12-63-11
+General Authority: NDCC 12-63-04(2)(d) Law Implemented: NDCC 12-63-04, 12-63-11 against the individual by the board under North Dakota Century Code section 12-63-12.

 109-02-02-17.
-Termination of peace officer employment or appointment.
+Termination of peace officer employment.

-An agency's termination of an peace officer's employment or appointment, whether the termination is voluntary or involuntary, may not preclude adverse license action against the individual by the board under North Dakota Century Code section 12-63-12.
+An agency's termination of a peace officer's employment, whether the termination is voluntary or involuntary, may not preclude adverse license action